 By the end of April, Paris was almost surrounded by the better-equipped French army, which stepped up its bombardment of the city on May 1.
-On Sunday, May 21, the Versailles troops poured through the unguarded Porte de Saint-Cloud in the ring of fortifications around the capital — less than three miles south of Tissot’s villa near the Porte Dauphine.
-As the soldiers battled their way into the city, they arrested anyone suspected of being a Communard and shot anyone at a barricade or in a National Guard uniform.
+On Sunday, May 21, the Versailles troops poured through the unguarded Porte de Saint-Cloud in the ring of fortifications around the capital – less than three miles south of Tissot’s villa near the Porte Dauphine.
+As the soldiers battled their way into the city, they arrested anyone suspected of being a Communard and shot anyone at a barricade.
 Others were taken prisoner – or shot on sight.
 Paris became a bloodbath as the French government massacred its citizens to suppress the Commune.

 By 9 p.m. on Tuesday, May 23, the Tuileries Palace – formerly the residence of Napoléon III – was ablaze.
 An eyewitness wrote, “The immense column of fire went up into the sky, as straight as an arrow.”
 The Tuileries burned the whole next day and night.
 A wing of the Louvre – the library, housing 100,000 books — also went up in flames.

 By the early hours of Wednesday, May 24, the Hôtel de Ville (City Hall) was on fire.
 By 9 p.m., the Prefecture of Police was burning.
 It had not rained for weeks, and the flames spread to the Palais de Justice and the Palais Royal.
 Heavy winds carried the flames to the splendid residences along the rue de Rivoli and half of the rue Royale.
 The Audit Office, where Berthe Morisot’s father worked, also burned down.
 At the time, the French government blamed the Communards for arson; recent scholarship argues that this was propaganda to galvanize loyalist forces.
-With the exception of the Hôtel de Ville, which was destroyed by members of the National Guard as they retreated, government buildings caught on fire by street fighting and incendiary shells.
+With the exception of the Hôtel de Ville, set on fire by the retreating Communards, government buildings caught on fire by street fighting and incendiary shells.

 On the evening of May 24, the Communards executed the archbishop of Paris by firing squad.
 When government soldiers retaliated by executing Communard prisoners, the Communards killed more of their prisoners — ten monks and 36 government soldiers.